rackerlabs/docs-developer-blog/_posts/2018-05-15-oracle-exadata-flash-cache-feature.md

 Additionally, you can take a part of the Flash Storage to build ASM diskgroups upon it.
 Files placed on these diskgroups will reside permanently on flash storage with no caching needed.

+If you have any questions on the topic, feel free to leave a comment in the field below.